 - Number bibs will not be provided – please bring your own.

 - All numbers are to be printed at home and used with your own bib.
 The printed number template will be attached to the email you receive with your classes and times.
+The number on the template will need to be amended, as per the instructions in your email from the Secretary, to reflect the competitor number that you have been given.

 - It is compulsory that every person entering a class at Hendersyde who is under 18 years of age, is accompanied by a responsible adult for the duration of the event.
 It is advisable for all attendees to have a co-driver with them on the day.